UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 2.
 Internal architecture of a synchronous canonical finite state machine as studied in CSD.

-The state register contains a bank of r D_FF memory cells. r depends on state coding style.
+The state register contains a bank of r D_FF memory cells. r depends on state coding style selected.

-The FSM, even if structured in three blocks, is implemented in a single VHDL file (the only time where plan C1 is used in CSD).
+The FSM, even if structured internally in three blocks, is implemented in a single VHDL file with processes instead of components (the only time where plan C1 is used in CSD).

-P_Ch2 post lab assigments after having practised in lectures and lab sessions:
+P_Ch2 post laboratory assigments after having practised in lectures and lab sessions:

 Chapter 3: Microcontrollers